Graham Price shares some practical steps to build your self-esteem

 including what you like about yourself, things others may like about you, things you’re good at, your achievements, and contributions you’ve made to others.
 Then look through your list and congratulate yourself for each item.

 Focus on the feeling and be willing to fully experience it.
-Ask yourself if you’re being harmed by the feeling (nobody has ever been harmed by a feeling, though they may be harmed by what they do with a feeling) and if you can bear it (anything short of extreme pain is bearable).
+Ask yourself if you’re being harmed by the feeling (a feeling has ever harmed nobody, though they may be harmed by what they do with a feeling) and if you can bear it (anything short of extreme pain is bearable).
 Then say to yourself: ‘It’s okay to have this feeling for now, even though I might prefer not to’.
 Accepting uncomfortable feelings usually diminishes them and, more importantly, enables us to behave in ways not determined by our feelings (see next suggestion).

 This might include things like social confidence, high self-esteem, a warm smile, more energy, fitness or being a better listener.
 Next to each item, write the behaviour you think you’d be displaying, that you aren’t currently displaying, if you had that belief or characteristic.